cryptiddddd/music-proxy-api/docs/data-structures.md

 ## Spotify Data Models

-The following are the expected structures for data fetched from spotify.
+The following are the expected structures for data fetched from Spotify.
+Please note that these structures are not defined by Spotify, but rather refined from the data Spotify provides.

 ### Album Data